 There’s a difference between being an introvert and a socially anxious introvert.

-We know this to be true; next time you’re in a park, or anywhere where kids are (which is every day for me), take a moment to observe their personalities.
+We know this to be true; next time you’re in a park or anywhere where kids are (which is every day for me), take a moment to observe their personalities.
 Who knew I was a scientist too?
-You’ll see some that are running around playing with every kid they see, and you’ll see some that are hanging out by themselves, away from the ruckus.
+You’ll see some that are running around playing with every kid on the playground, and you’ll see some that are hanging out by themselves, away from the ruckus.
 I was that kid hanging out a mile away from everyone else.

 Because it’s just too ‘peopley’ out there.

-In fact, this past weekend we took our 11-month-old son to a music class.
+In fact, this past weekend, we took our 11-month-old son to a music class.
 All of the older kids aggregated right in front of the music teacher.
-We could easily spot the ones that weren’t comfortable dancing among the ones that danced their little hearts out.
-We saw one little girl jump around, dance, and sing, while the one right next to her stood still as a statue, taking it all in.
+We could easily spot the ones that weren’t comfortable dancing among those who danced their little hearts out.
+We saw one little girl jump around, dance, and sing while the one right next to her stood still as a statue, taking it all in.

 There’s absolutely nothing wrong with being an introvert.
 The difficulty lies when you happen to be a socially anxious introvert.
 Then your quality of life can deteriorate.

-For extroverts, if they find themselves in an anxious situation they’ll talk more, while us introverts will talk less.
-This is why many people equate introversion with shyness.
-For those of us who are introverted and socially anxious, we stop talking and fail to express ourselves even if we want to.
+For extroverts, if they find themselves in an anxious situation, they’ll talk more, while introverts will talk less.
+That’s why so many people equate introversion with shyness.
+For those who are introverted and socially anxious, we stop talking and fail to express ourselves even if we want to.

-I’ve always known I was an introvert.
 From a young age, I spent most of my time doing puzzles, coloring, and reading.
 Making friends or navigating social interactions were never my strong suits.
-I went through most of my childhood with just two friends, all the while being envious of the popular girls who had no issue talking to anybody.
+I went through most of my childhood with just two friends, all the while envying the popular girls who had no issues talking everyone’s ears off.

-The moment social anxiety grabbed me by the shoulders was in the second grade.
-I sat next to a girl in class and asked her if she wanted to be friends with me.
-Let me tell you, it took a LOT of courage for me to ask her that, especially in French, because I wasn’t too proficient in it at the time, so to get her response of “I already have friends” was like a knife straight to my heart.
+I know exactly the moment that Social Anxiety got a hold of me.
+I was in the second grade, and I asked the girl sitting next to me to be friends.
+Let me tell you; it took a LOT of courage for me to ask her that, especially in French, because I wasn’t too proficient in it at the time, so to get her response of “I already have friends” was like a knife straight to my heart.

 Ouch – pure rejection.